 Some beginner investors are not away from the system and will decide to join the wave.
 This leaves them losing their investments after the market crashes.

 · Zero Diversification of Funds

 Cryptocurrency plays by the same rules of investment.
 Just as it is in the stock market, you must diversify your crypto portfolio.
 This is in line with the popular adage “putting your eggs in one basket”.

 Diversifying your crypto portfolio gives leverage against market fluctuations and the potential risks attached to falls.

-Avoid the thoughts of investing all your earnings in one cryptocurrency.
+Avoid the thought of investing all your earnings in one cryptocurrency.
 However, while plotting your diversification strategy, you must consider long-term rewards.

 · Sharing your private keys and key phrases

 Is there an easy way of losing all your investment in the crypto market?
 That is by losing your private keys or having someone tamper with them.

 Your private keys and keyphrases are your personalized access tools to your crypto wallets.
 Losing them translates to losing your account.